entando/entando-docs/vuepress/docs/next/tutorials/devops/entando-operator.md

 kubectl apply -f entando-operator-config.yaml -n entando
 ```

-The Entando Operator will automatically reload the settings from the new ```ConfigMap```.
+The Entando Operator automatically reloads the settings from the new ```ConfigMap```.
 You can verify the reload by checking the logs in the operator pod.

 ## Update an existing ConfigMap
 If the ```ConfigMap``` already exists, you can edit the ```ConfigMap``` to adjust existing settings or add new ones.